wg-lux/lx-anonymizer/README.md

 - `-d` or `--device`: Specifies the device name used to set the correct text settings.
 This argument is optional and defaults to "olympus_cv_1500".
 It expects a string value.

-- `-v` or `--validation`: Specifies if validation through the AGL-Validator is required.
+- `-v` or `--validation`: Specifies if validation through the lx-annotate is required.
 This argument is optional and defaults to `False`.
 It expects a boolean value.

 - `-c` or `--min-confidence`: Specifies the minimum probability required to inspect a region in EAST Text Detection.
 This argument is optional and defaults to `0.5`.
 It expects a float value.